bobjansen/FancyBar/README.md

 # Benchmark

-On my machine, performance of creating time-based bars is comparable to `to.period()` in the [`xts`](https://cran.r-project.org/web/packages/xts/index.html) package and clearly faster than `makeOHLCV()` in the
+On my machine, performance of creating time-based bars is slightly faster than `to.period()` in the [`xts`](https://cran.r-project.org/web/packages/xts/index.html) package and clearly faster than `makeOHLCV()` in the